Justin-Le/arch_linux/README.md

-# arch_linux
+# Arch Linux configurations.

-My configurations for Arch Linux.
+Configuration files for some packages that I think are essential to my Arch Linux experience.